Tripod (band): Radio

 Tripod have appeared as guests throughout their career on popular Australian radio stations.

 Their Song-in-an-Hour Challenge (2001–2004) was a popular segment on Triple J's drive-time show with Merrick and Rosso, and later on the Triple J Breakfast show with Wil Anderson and Adam Spencer.
 In it they had one hour to write and arrange a coherent song based on incoherent listener suggestions and then perform said song to an eager national audience.
 Tripod often refer to this experience as their songwriting boot camp.

 Two CDs containing some of the finest examples of these sessions have been released, each also including recordings taken from live Song-In-An-Hour challenges featured in Tripod's Pod August Nights concerts.
 In late 2005, they moved to Fox FM where they could be heard on Peter Helliar's weekly Friday morning show, Pete's Show.

 Podcast

-On December 24, 2015 Tripod along with host Andrew Pogson started a regular podcast titled Perfectly Good Podcast.
+On 24 December 2015 Tripod along with host Andrew Pogson started a regular podcast titled Perfectly Good Podcast.
 Initially started to promote their upcoming 101 Tripod Hits tour, the ongoing series shifted its focus covering any number of topic including current themes or stories from Tripod's 20+ years together.
-Each podcast centers around a theme in which host Andrew Pogson attempts to keep the members of Tripod to.
+Each podcast centres around a theme in which host Andrew Pogson attempts to keep the members of Tripod to.
 Tripod also play live or play recordings of their songs which loosely relate to the episode's theme.

 Suggested in Episode 27, and making its first appearance in Episode 28 with Andrew Pogson's submission Tripod asked listeners to submit alternate lyrics for the song Aquaman, and Tripod then played each submission on varies episodes.

+Game Music

+In 2023, Stray Gods: The Roleplaying Musical was released, featuring songs co-written by Tripod.
+The album is nominated for a Grammy Award for the 2024 ceremony.